votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Type:** [user-action](#user-action)
 **Description:** The final configuration steps for the scanner for the ballot package have completed.
 Success or failure indicated by disposition.
 **Machines:** vx-central-scan-frontend, vx-precinct-scan-frontend
-### export-cvr-init
+### save-cvr-init
 **Type:** [user-action](#user-action)
-**Description:** User has initiated exporting CVR file to the USB drive.
+**Description:** User has initiated saving CVR file to the USB drive.
 **Machines:** vx-central-scan-frontend, vx-precinct-scan-frontend
-### export-cvr-complete
+### save-cvr-complete
 **Type:** [user-action](#user-action)
-**Description:** User has finished exporting a CVR file of all results to the USB drive.
+**Description:** User has finished saving a CVR file of all results to the USB drive.
 Success or failure indicated by disposition.
 On success, number of ballots included in CVR specified by `numberOfBallots`.
 **Machines:** vx-central-scan-frontend, vx-precinct-scan-frontend
 ### delete-cvr-batch-init
 **Type:** [user-action](#user-action)